startupbuilders777/Algorithms-Data-Structures-and-Design/HARMANS SYSTEM DESIGN README.txt

 				- REST
 				- RPC
 				- WebSockets
 6. Justify [5 min]
 	(1) Throughput of Each Layer
 	(2) Latency Caused Between Each Layer
-	(3) Overall Latency Justification
-7. Key Metrics to Measure [3 min]
-	(1) Identify key metrics relevant to your system's design (2) Define metrics for infrastructure and resources
-			- Tools like Graphana with Prometheus, AppDynamics, etc., can be used.
-8. System Health Monitoring [2 min]
-	(1) Measure app index and latency of microservices (2) Tools like New Relic, AppDynamics can be used
-			-  Use Grafana with Prometheus or AppDynamics for monitoring (3) Canaries - to simulate customer experience and pro-actively detect service degradation
-9. Log Systems [2 min]
-	(1) Implement tools to gather and visualize metrics
-			- Availability
-			- Latency
-			- Throttling
-			- Request Patterns/Volume
-	(2) Collect and analyze logs with ELK (Elastic, Logstash, Kibana) or Splunk.

-10. Security [2 min]
-	(1) Firewall, encryptions at rest and in transit
-	(2) TLS
-	(3) Authentication, Authorization (AuthN/Z)
-	(4) Limited Egress/Ingress
-	(5) Principle of least privilege
-6. Justify [5 min]
-	(1) Throughput of Each Layer
-	(2) Latency Caused Between Each Layer